OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:33

-Ner was the ancestor of Kish,
+Ner was the father of the line of Kish,

 > Kish was father to Saul,
 > Saul was the father of Jonathan, Malchi-shua, Abinadab, and Eshbaal.